BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

+One can use :
+✓plain language-  Write in simple, straightforward language, avoiding complex technical terms and acronyms.

+✓provide context and examples for technical concepts and use concrete examples to illustrate points.

+✓incorporate clear headings and subheadings,

+✓use descriptive link text example if there is a link where does it lead to.

+ ✓visuals with alt text for images and graphics to explain their content to users with visual impairments

+✓ avoid jargon

+✓structure content logically with easy-to-follow steps.

+✓use of Visual aids -utilize diagrams, charts, and infographics to explain complex concepts visually.

+✓use of formatting features such as bullet points and lists to break down information into manageable bullet points or numbered lists for easy scanning.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?